 Usual Scottish legal enquiries should be made.
 If the legal advisers find there are significant variations from the standard assumptions then this should be referred back to the Surveyor.

 We are unaware of any easements, servitudes or rights of way which may adversely affect the property.
 These matters should be confirmed by reference to the Title Documents.

-The subjects form part of a block of flats, and it has been assumed that the maintenance/repair costs of the common parts of the building and external grounds will be shared on an equitable basis with the adjoining proprietors.
+The subjects form part of a block of flats and it has been assumed that the maintenance/repair costs of the common parts of the building and external grounds will be shared on an equitable basis with the adjoining proprietors.
 It is therefore assumed that the costs of repairs detailed within this report which relate to these areas should be apportioned accordingly, although exact liability should be confirmed.

-The property has been altered to form its current internal layout and it is presumed all necessary documentation and permissions have been obtained.
-These include the kitchen and enlargement of the bathroom.
+The property has been altered to form its current internal layout, and it is presumed all necessary documentation and permissions have been obtained, these include the ensuite facilities.